wafaa-rakchamber/ai-agent-app/DOCKER.md

 # Docker Containerization Guide

-This document explains how to run the AI Agent App using Docker containers.
+This document explains how to run the AI Agent App frontend using Docker containers.

 ## Prerequisites